Brynanum/alpha-zoulou-tango/README.md

 An artificial intelligence play against an other artificial intelligence : execute the PvsP.py

-An artificial intelligence play on Lichess : execute the lichess.py.
+An artificial intelligence play on Lichess : uncomment the two last lines of lichess.py, and execute it.
 You can see it on https://lichess.org : BrynanumBot / KZWI9N5P2c

 (Notice : the artificial intelligence take random choices for the moment)